TeamL3/learned-pose-estimation/README.md

   - a notebook for example training a basic neural network with keras/tensorflow `quick2_model_training.ipynb`
 - Start trying out new ideas in the `src/architectures/newIdea` folder!

+Feel free to open a Github Issue if you run into any trouble.

 Note: if you prefer a no-install environment, the dataset is also hosted on Kaggle, with example kernels to start exploring the dataset and training on the Kaggle GPUs: [Learned Pose Estimation (robot on the Moon)](https://www.kaggle.com/datasets/louisburtz/learned-pose-estimation-robot-on-the-moon)